 - 1 bunch scarlet turnips or red radishes, halved

 - 20 fresh quail eggs

 - Dolsot bowls (however, clay or ceramic bowls/pots will do just fine!)

-2. Put the Korean white rice a large bowl filled with cold water.
+Step 2: Put the Korean white rice in a large bowl filled with cold water.
 Stir the rice until the water gets cloudy, then drain and repeat the process until the water is clear.
 This will help you remove the surface starch from the rice which will make the grain be fluffy and separated when the rice is cooked.